rpun101/Learn-Guitar/README.md

          + it is self motivating and you will see the progress
       + Practice less items or don't go for all the items.
       + Always leave when the practice time is over.
-      + one hour * 5 day is good routine to have. or else commit some time for guitar practice.
+      + one hour X 5 day is good routine to have. or else commit some time for guitar practice.
       + Good to have a off day too.

    4. Always use metronome